 At a glance

-A broken fence is one of the most common and most urgent DIY jobs facing UK homeowners – whether it is a panel blown out by winter storms, a post that has rotted at ground level or gravel boards that have given way after years of contact with wet soil.
+A broken fence is one of the most common and most urgent DIY jobs facing UK homeowners – whether it is a panel blown out by winter storms, a post that has rotted at ground level, or gravel boards that have given way after years of contact with wet soil.
 A broken boundary fence is a security, privacy and often a neighbourly issue that needs resolving promptly.
-The good news is that most fence repairs are well within the capabilities of a competent DIYer with basic tools and a hired post-hole digger for the harder jobs.
+Most fence repairs are well within the capabilities of a competent DIYer with basic tools, and understanding which component has failed determines whether a repair or a full replacement is the right approach.

 Replacing fence panels

-Replacing a fence panel is a straightforward job if the posts are sound.
+Replacing a fence panel is straightforward if the posts are sound.
 Standard UK fence panels are 1.83m wide and come in heights from 0.9m to 1.83m.
-Measure the gap between posts carefully before ordering – gaps are often not exactly 1.83m, particularly in older fences.
+Measure the gap between posts carefully before ordering – gaps are often not exactly 1.83m on older fences that have settled or shifted, and ordering a panel that is even 2cm too wide is a common and avoidable mistake.

 Fixing or replacing fence posts